 Jeff Minsky is a multi-award-winning advertising and digital media pioneer, innovator, strategist and respected media technologist.
-He is one of only a handful in the industry with not only a strong mix of traditional and digital knowledge and experience, but experience on all sides of the business, agency, client, and media sales.
+He is one of only a handful in the industry with not only a strong mix of traditional and digital knowledge and experience, but also experience on all sides of the business, agency, client, and media sales.

-Throughout the course of his 25+ years in the marketing communications industry, Jeff has driven both media strategy, internal digital change management, and media negotiation/project management for marketers as diverse as IBM, Intel, McDonalds, TheCW, CBS, Showtime, Disney, Visa, Hilton, State Farm, Anheuser Busch, and Pepsi amongst others He has been influential in creating the industry frameworks by which digital media is purchased as the co-author and lead negotiator for the 4As/IAB Industry Standard Terms and Conditions for the Buying of Digital Media..
+Throughout the course of his 25-plus years in the marketing communications industry, Jeff has driven media strategy, internal digital change management, and media negotiation/project management for brands as diverse as IBM, Intel, McDonalds, The CW, CBS, Showtime, Disney, Visa, Hilton, State Farm, Anheuser Busch, and Pepsi.
+He has been influential in creating the industry frameworks by which digital media is purchased as the coauthor and lead negotiator for the 4As/IAB Industry Standard Terms and Conditions for the Buying of Digital Media.

-Jeff graduated Yeshiva University in 1988 with a Bachelor of Arts Degree in Economics and an Associate of Arts in Hebrew Language & Literature.
+Jeff graduated from Yeshiva University in 1988 with a Bachelor of Arts Degree in Economics and an Associate of Arts in Hebrew Language & Literature.
 He has taught Emerging Media as an Adjunct Professor at NYU's School of Continuing Education.

 Also, in 1996, Jeff won a Gold Effie for the digital support of IBM' s Kasparov vs. Deep Blue tournament in which he partnered with Warner Bros. to create unique ads featuring Looney Toons characters playing chess.

-In 1998, working with Ogilvy Creative Director Jan Leth and Digital Producer Scott Kraft, he created the first actual Digital Campaign for Tivoli Software, a series of Interactive animated stories featuring the well-known animated characters of Bullwinkle and Rocky protecting the network from evil Boris and Natasha.
+In 1998, working with Ogilvy creative director Jan Leth and Digital Producer Scott Kraft, he created the first actual digital campaign for Tivoli Software, a series of Interactive animated stories featuring the well-known animated characters of Bullwinkle and Rocky protecting the network from evil Boris and Natasha.
 This campaign won several awards, including best Internet Ad Tech Campaign from ChannelSeven.com.

 In 2000, Jeff joined Omnicom's Rapp Digital team negotiating and optimizing a mega-deal with Philips Electronics and America Online.
-During this period, Jeff established an industry conversation around the development of Terms and Condition for Digital Media and co-authored the document that was used as Version 1 by the AAAAs and IAB.
+During this period, Jeff established an industry conversation around the development of Terms and Condition for Digital Media and coauthored the document that was used as Version 1 by the AAAAs and IAB.

-In 2013, Jeff took on the role of Director, Emerging Media Investment within the Partner Relationship Management team of Omnicom Media Group.
-During this period, in addition to managing a team that negotiated Omnicom Corporate level agreements in the Advanced TV, Mobile, Videogame Advertising, and Digital Signage space, he became the resident expert in Addressable TV and OTT growing investment in these channels tenfold and training the Network TV buyers and Clients as TV Advertising moved from a one to many distribution channel to a data driven video world.
+In 2013, Jeff took on the role of director, emerging media investment within the partner relationship management team of Omnicom Media Group.
+During this period, in addition to managing a team that negotiated Omnicom Corporate level agreements in the advanced TV, mobile, videogame advertising, and digital signage space, he became the resident expert in addressable TV and OTT growing investment in these channels tenfold and training the network TV buyers and clients as TV advertising moved from a one-to-many distribution channel to a data-driven video world.